Aims and Philosophy

 A link to the specification is below:

-The course we offer is the AQA Board's Design and Technology: Product Design AS 7551 and the A level 7552.
+The course we offer is the AQA Board's Design and Technology: Product Design A level 7552.
 This qualification is linear, meaning that students will sit all their exams and submit all their non-exam assessment at the end of the course.

-The AQA A Level in Engineering consists of 3 units:
+The AQA A-Level in Product Design consists of 3 units:

 Paper 1: Written exam: 2.5 hours - 120 marks - 30% of A-level